 The MCL's Draft Standards and Guidelines for Consultant Archaeologists (2009:5) stipulates that primary water sources (lakes, rivers, streams, creeks, etc.), secondary water sources (intermittent streams and creeks, springs, marshes, swamps, etc.), ancient water sources (glacial lake shorelines indicated by the presence of raised sand or gravel beach ridges, relic river or stream channels indicated by clear dip or swale in the topography, shorelines of drained lakes or marshes, cobble beaches, etc.), as well as accessible or inaccessible shorelines (high bluffs, swamp or marsh fields by the edge of a lake, sandbars stretching into marsh, etc.) are characteristics that indicate archaeological potential.
-Crawford Lake is located approximately 250 m northeast of the intersection Guelph Line and Steeles Avenue, and a tributary of Bronte Creek bisects Guelph Line.
+A tributary of Bronte Creek bisects McNiven Road and flows adjacent to Derry Road.